Ownezx/ics-rs/README.md

 ## Introduction

 This is ispired by the ics and ical-rs crates.
+It is meant to parse and validate as well as write ics files.

+In the long term, the crate should be able to adress VTODOs, VEVENTs, VALARMs and VJOURNAL entries in VCALENDAR files.

 ## Docs